yukikitayama/music/music_composition_1.md

 - Melodic motif
 - Harmonic motif

+Good motif
-Shorter is better.
+- Shorter is better.
 Motifs are generally anywhere from 2 to 8 notes.

-Motifs are usually best when they contain at least 2 (or more) different note durations.
+- Motifs are usually best when they contain at least 2 (or more) different note durations.

 Where do composers get their musical ideas from?
 - Find a quiet place